FEB 04, 2026

 never mind, she’s fully zoned out now. for how efficient dating is these days, they sure take their time to let you know that you’ve been gone. how clingy.

-once she manages to convince cortana-siri-alexa that she can be trusted, she gets to load into her first date. she’s greeted by a wall of text: career, hobbies, pet peeves, deepest fear, the like. everything you’d ever need to know to decide whether you like someone. it looks this way because she’s a little old-school—she prefers to actually read, instead of having the information directly imprinted by the headset. though it does seem that this date has no such qualms, as he’s indicated an interest in moving forward before she’s even read her first word.
+once she manages to convince cortana-siri-alexa that she can be trusted, she gets to load into her first date. she’s greeted by a wall of text: career, hobbies, pet peeves, deepest fear, the like. everything you’d ever need to know to decide whether you like someone. her friends make fun of her for being old-school, but she still prefers to read instead of using the headset’s imprinting feature, especially after she read a study about how dating success increases with average time spent on first date. besides, there’s something about going too fast that makes you feel like you’re not really connecting with the person, you know?

 she finds the whole process slightly mind-numbing, feeling her eyes glaze over as date after date flickers in and out of view. but hey, at least it’s better than the archaic way of doing things. her skin crawls at the thought of having to talk to someone without knowing.